 What are Finance Services?
-They include the processes and practices that drive the finance life cycle from plan to execution to performance analysis.
-It’s essential that a modern finance team executes a playbook that enables efficient operations and consistent performance.
+They include the processes to provide end-to-end business partner support.
+A modern finance team organizes them a playbook that enables efficient operations and consistent performance.

 Here are the core services:

 Target-setting is the process of socializing top-down financial targets with budget-owners.
 Typically the first step in the financial lifecycle, target-setting sets the guardrails to create plans.
 These guardrails ensure financial decisions are measured against expectations.

 Planning is the process of determining how capital and resources should be allocated to fund hiring, purchasing, and strategic initiatives.
 Effective planning has a foundation of committed spending, so budget-owners understand their budget availability to fund new initiatives.

 Considering the fast pace of today’s business environment, planning is flexible and dynamic to meet the changing needs of business priorities, performance, and expectations.
 Forget static financial models; today’s plans are collaborative and a continuous forecast based on day-to-day decisions.